Hashtag Web3 Logo

 • Requires running validator infrastructure

-• Lido manages validator, you get liquid staking token
+• Lido manages validator, you receive a liquid staking token

 • Relying on Lido's validator security